milla56/Lubomila-s-React-Portfolio/README.md

 ---

 ## Description
-"Lubomila's React Portfolio" is an initial scaffolding of my portfolio website, build from scratch using React.
-The aim of the app is to show potential employers my skills and projects.
+"Lubomila's React Portfolio" is an initial scaffolding of my portfolio website, built from scratch using React.
+The app aims to show potential employers my skills and projects.

 ---